NeeeeT/game-of-life/README.md

 **#2 Ver.
 1.2.2 (05/29/17)**
 * Adjusted the GUI for better readability.
-* Fixed a minor inconsistency where the help box would reappear after a board reset, independently of the user choice.
+* Fixed a minor inconsistency where the help box would reappear everytime after a simluation reset (via ESC key).

 **#1 Ver.
 1.2 (05/28/17)**